JSandusky/TypeGen/readme.md

     void PrintToConsole();
 };

-// Sometimes it may be too be impractical (or undesirable) to scan
+// Sometimes it may be too impractical (or undesirable) to scan or
-// or markup a specific type so use REFLECT_FAKE to note what to use
+// markup a specific type or file so use REFLECT_FAKE to define a type.
-// this is akin to a manual attribute registration reflection, except
+// This is just like manual attribute registration reflection approaches,
-// it's going into the CodeScanDB so it can be used for anything, be it
+// except  it's going into the CodeScanDB so it can be used for anything,
-// attribute registration, serialization, networking, GUI gen, etc.
+// be it attribute registration, serialization, networking, GUI gen, etc.
 REFLECT_FAKE(name = HardStruct)
-    PROPERTY(name = "roger", type = "bool")
+    PROPERTY(name = "roger", type = "bool", tags = "tag1;tag2;tag3")
     VIRTUAL_PROPERTY(name = "moore", type = "float", get = "GetMoore", set = "SetMoore")
 END_FAKE